jieyibi/AMDKD/README.md

 This is the PyTorch code for the Adaptive Multi-Distribution Knowledge Distillation (AMDKD) scheme implemented on AM and POMO.

+AMDKD is a generic scheme for learning more cross-distribution generalizable deep models, which leverages various knowledge from multiple teachers trained on exemplar distributions to yield a light-weight yet generalist student model.
+It is trained with an adaptive strategy that allows the student to concentrate on difficult distributions, so as to absorb hard-to-master knowledge more effectively.

 For more details, please see our paper [Learning Generalizable Models for Vehicle Routing Problems via Knowledge Distillation](https://arxiv.org/abs/2210.07686) which has been accepted at NeurIPS 2022.
 If this code is useful for your work, please cite:

 ```